LoyolaChicagoBooks/introcs-csharp/rst/dictionaryexamples.rst

 Counting the number of repetitions of words in a text provides a realistic example of using a ``Dictionary``.
-With each word that you find, you want to associate a number of repetitions.  a complete program is in the example file :file:`count_words.cs`.
+With each word that you find, you want to associate a number of repetitions.
+A complete program is in the example file :repsrc:`count_words/count_words.cs`.

 The central functions are excerpted below, and they also introduce some extra features from the .Net libraries.